basho/basho_docs/source/languages/en/riak/dev/advanced/strong-consistency.md

 Cluster Setup]].

 The strong consistency subsystem in Riak is disabled by default.
-You can turn it on by changing the configuration your Riak installation's `[[riak.conf|Configuration Files]]` file.
+You can turn it on by changing the configuration of each Riak node's `[[riak.conf|Configuration Files]]` file.
 Simply un-comment the line containing the `strong_consistency = on` setting or add the following if that line is not present: